 Artificial Neuron Network

-The term “neural network” refers to an artificial neural network (ANN) (NN).
-It is a computational paradigm that is inspired by the way the human brain or nervous system performs computation.
-Perception, pattern recognition, motor control, and other computations are all performed by the brain, which is a highly complex, non-linear, and parallel computation machine.
+The term “neural network” refers to an artificial neural network (ANN) (NN), which is a computational paradigm inspired by the way the human brain or nervous system performs computation.
+Perception, pattern recognition, motor control, and other computations are all performed by the brain, which is a highly complex, non-linear, and parallel computational machine.
 The basic structural unit of the brain is the neuron or nerve cell.
-Basic structure of neuron network look like below.
-Where it contains some number of input layer, some hidden layer and output layer.
-Output produce depend upon which activation we are using.
+The basic structure of a neural network looks like the following, containing a number of input layers, hidden layers, and an output layer.
+The output produced depends on the activation function used.

-Humans can complete the work far faster than today’s fastest digital machines.
-This is made possible by the parallel computation of neurons that are linked together.
+Humans can complete work far faster than today’s fastest digital machines, and this is made possible by the parallel computation of neurons that are linked together.

 Biological Neuron Network

-The figure below show the basic structure of biological neuron network.
-A human neuron consists of a cell body for signal processing, many dendrites to receive signals, an axon for outputting the result and synapses between the axon and dendrites of other cells.
+The figure below shows the basic structure of a biological neuron network.
+A human neuron consists of a cell body for signal processing, many dendrites to receive signals, an axon for outputting the result, and synapses between the axon and dendrites of other cells.

 Modes of Neuron

-Basically modes of neuron can be divided into two parts,
+Basically, models of neurons can be divided into two parts:

 Deterministic Model of Neuron

-are also the connecting link that are used to link the input of neuron network.
-Each link is characterized by weight that defines strength of the link.
+1. Synapses or connecting links: These are the connecting links used to link the inputs of the neuron network.
+Each link is characterized by a weight that defines the strength of the link.

-: is responsible for finding weight sum of inputs to the neuron.
+2. Adder: The adder is responsible for finding the weighted sum of inputs to the neuron.

-: function is responsible for finding the output of the neuron.
-It is also referred as squashing function.
+3. Activation Function: The activation function is responsible for determining the output of the neuron.
+It is also referred to as the squashing function.

 Stochastic model of Neuron